valory-xyz/autonolas-tokenomics/README.md

 The list of addresses can be found [here](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/docs/mainnet_addresses.json).

 ## LP Token Guide
-In order to enable OLAS-based LP tokens, it is advised to check with the following [list of instructions](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/docs/LP_token_guide.md).
+It is advised to check the following [list of instructions](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/docs/LP_token_guide.md) before enabling OLAS-based LP tokens.

 ## Acknowledgements
 The tokenomics contracts were inspired and based on the following sources: